PraveenReddyP/customer-transactions/README.md

 # Getting Started

 ## Application setup
-To Run this spring boot application, we need postgres database in the network.
+1. To run this spring boot application, need java 17 or above and postgres database in the network.
-1. Create a database with name "customertransactions"
+2. Create a database with name "customertransactions"
-2. Configure the jdbc connection in  application.properties file.
+3. Configure the jdbc connection in  application.properties file.
 Please edit below 3 properties.

    spring.datasource.url=jdbc:postgresql://localhost:5432/customertransactions